 You will receive in advance a notice by mail regarding jury selection.
 It will be on a weekday, so if you work a regular job, inform your employer.

-Getting to the court may take much work, depending on where you live.
-You may use it as an excuse if it is inconvenient, but it will likely be deemed insufficient.
+Getting to the court may take a lot of work, depending on where you live.
+You may use it as an excuse if inconvenient, but it will likely be deemed insufficient.

 Some states limit the maximum distance you have to travel for jury duty.
 In California, it is within 20 miles of the court.
 If your residence is outside that perimeter, you may use it as an excuse for dismissal.
 However, some will have to travel 200 miles in northern Michigan, but you may get free accommodation if chosen (called ‘impaneled’).

 At the court, you will wait in a jury assembly room.
-It is a big room that can hold hundreds of people.
-Be prepared to wait for a couple of hours.
+This big room can hold hundreds of people, so be prepared to wait a few hours.
+If you suffer from anxiety and have difficulty functioning in crowds or large groups of people, make sure to inform the jury assembly clerk.

 You are allowed to leave at lunchtime and report back on time afterward.

-Most of us detest the waiting.
-The assembly room could be noisy and uncomfortable, with hundreds of people at a time.
+Most of us detest waiting.
+An assembly room with hundreds of people at a time can be noisy and uncomfortable.

 Some states have invested in upgrading their jury assembly rooms.
 The current amenities allow you to do remote work on a laptop.

-You will fill out a questionnaire and answers questions from the judge and the lawyers.
+You will fill out a questionnaire and answer questions from the judge and the lawyers.

 If the judge thought you might have a bias or conflict against any side, they would dismiss you.